 On the surface, I thought we did a pretty good job of limiting the use of plastic in our pantry.
-Masa has always done an amazing job of keeping our pantry topped up with plant based whole foods.
-We use jars to store all of our nuts, seeds, grains and legumes and we buy all of these items in bulk.
+Maša has always done a fantastic job of keeping our pantry topped up with plant-based whole foods.
+We use jars to store all of our nuts, seeds, grains and legumes, and we buy all of these items in bulk.

 - Store all of your dry whole foods in jars and buy them in bulk.

-- Use old saucepans and containers to store food in the fridge
+- Use saucepans and containers to store food in the fridge.

-- Consider making your own niche products to eliminate soft plastics like pasta, sweets and juices.
+- Consider making your own niche products to eliminate soft plastics like pasta, nut milk, sweets and juices.

 It’s also worth considering what you use to wash your dishes, pots and pans with and wipe your benches.
 We love products that are made of organic, natural fibres like jute, coconut and sisal.
 Our bottle brush, veggie brush, pots and pans brush and kitchen brush are all made from these materials.
 We also love what these guys are doing!

 The first quick win is with your toothbrushes and toothpaste packaging.
 We use biodegradable bamboo toothbrushes with charcoal bristles (note: currently no toothbrush has biodegradable bristles on the market that are also vegan, so they are made of plastic).
 You can literally throw these toothbrushes in the yard when you’ve finished using them, just make sure you pluck out the bristles first.

-We also use biodegradable floss picks.
-Small things make big changes as normal floss uses nylon (which is super strong and doesn’t break, ever) and that can be very damaging to any animal that comes in contact with it.
+We also use biodegradable floss.
+Small things make significant changes as regular floss uses nylon (which is super strong and doesn’t break, ever) and that can be very damaging to any animal that comes in contact with it.

-Toothpaste on the other hand is a little more challenging.
-We use certified organic tooth mousse because for the performance and health benefits.
-However, in Australia, certified organic products have certain packaging requirements which means, in this case, the product we use comes in plastic.
+Toothpaste, on the other hand, is a little more challenging.
+We use certified organic toothpaste because of the performance and health benefits.
+However, in Australia, certified organic products have specific packaging requirements which mean, in this case, the product we use comes in plastic.

 With that, the plastic used to package certified organic products is recyclable.
-We’ve joined a program called Terracycle that is free to join and free to send your un-recyclable items to.
+We’ve joined a program called TerraCycle that is free to join and free to send your un-recyclable items too.
 They recycle and repurpose everything from your makeup containers to coffee capsules.
-We have shared these guys with all of our customers that buy things from our store to help reduce plastics going into landfill.

 An increasingly popular alternative is to make your own toothpaste and store it in a glass jar.
-See below video tutorial of how to make your own vegan zero waste toothpaste.
+See below video tutorial on how to make your own vegan zero-waste toothpaste.

-If you use bars of soap, look at ethically made products with eco friendly packaging.
-So many have palm oil or animals milks in them.
+If you use bars of soap, look at ethically made products with eco-friendly packaging.
+So many have palm oil or animals fats/milk in them.

 With shampoo, conditioner and body wash, see if you can top up your contents at a local food co-op.
-If you don’t have access, maybe consider making your own soap products or alternatively buying bars instead of liquid.
-If you want to go all the way, you can implement the no poo method.
+If you don’t have access, maybe consider making your own soap products or buying bars instead of liquid.
+If you want to go all the way, you can implement the no-poo method.

 Like toothpaste, we use certified organic shampoo, conditioner and body wash with recyclable packaging.

-Opt to use stainless steel shavers over plastic and simply replace the shaver heads over time.
+Opt to use stainless steel shavers over plastic and replace the shaver heads over time.

-For things like toilet paper that mainly come in plastic wrapping, opt in for brands like Who Gives a Crap or Pure Planet.
-We’ve been using them for over a year now and love that our toilet paper comes to our door in a box and we never have to think about it!
+For things like toilet paper that mainly come in plastic wrapping, opt-in for brands like Who Gives a Crap or Pure Planet.
+We’ve been using them for over a year now and love that our toilet paper gets posted to us.
+We never have to think about it!

-Now ladies, when it comes to that time of the month, Masa uses things like reusable menstrual pads and cups.
+Now ladies, when it comes to that time of the month, Maša uses things like reusable menstrual pads and cups.
 These will last you a very long time!
-Women in Australia alone produce more than 45,000 tonnes of menstrual waste!
+Women in Australia alone produce more than 45,000 tonnes of menstrual waste each year!

 For the most part, our bedrooms are not as wasteful as other areas of the house.
 A lot of your success is going to come from what you decide to bring into your room.